Glen Eden railway station

 Glen Eden railway station is located on the Western Line of the AT Metro rail network in Auckland, New Zealand.
-The station house is a local historical landmark that was restored in 2001.
-A cafe is located in the old station building.
+The station building is a local historical landmark, and was restored and relocated from the eastern to the western side of the railway corridor in 2001.
+A restaurant is currently located in the old station building.

 History

 The station was opened on 29 March 1880 as one of the original stations on the North Auckland Line.
 The station's location determined the placement of the nearby Waikumete Cemetery.
 Special trains ran from Auckland on Sundays carrying the deceased and their entourage, and a dedicated platform was constructed to serve these trains.

-This unique function is one of the reasons that the station is registered by Heritage New Zealand as a Category II heritage building.
-The station was added to the heritage register on 30 October 1998, with register number 7435.
+This unique original function is one of the reasons that the station is registered by Heritage New Zealand as a Category II heritage building.
+The station building was added to the New Zealand Historic Places Trust register on 30 October 1998, with register number 7435.

 The train station was the centre of the Glen Eden community during the turn of the century, with most stores and services located adjacent to the station.
 The station habitually dealt with scrub fires, caused due to sparks from the locomotive engines and the adjacent Archibald's Sawmill.
 The Waikumete Cemetery was opened in 1886, due to its proximity to the train station.
 The station became a transportation hub for Waitākere Ranges holidaymakers, who would take coaches from the train station to holiday at guest houses located in places such as Waiatarua, Karekare and Piha.